uk-tre/hugo-website/content/about/governance/newcastle-commitment.md

 - To design our projects to be extensible and our communities to be easy and welcoming for others to contribute to.
 - To be active stewards of these open projects, welcoming contributions of all kinds from the wider community.
 - To actively share, review and revise this declaration on an ongoing basis

+---

+## Outstanding discussion & objections

+The above is the current live and used commitment.
+Any ongoing discussions about amendments to this process will be linked here!